Dixiecrat: 1948 presidential election

+Opposition to the Dixiecrat Party

+Opposition to the Dixiecrat Party between the years of 1948 and 1950 came from a combination of groups like African American voters, white Democrats against segregation, and labor activists that were against segregation.
+Anti-Dixiecrat groups and organizers exercised dual actions by addressing both Black and white audiences while continuing to remain loyal to the Democratic party.
+Supporting anti-segregation and President Truman’s agenda aimed to gain rights and protections for African Americans and other marginalized groups.

+A prominent figure in the opposition of the Dixiecrat party was Black newspaper publisher, civil right activist, and political leader John H. McCray.
+McCray organized and challenged the segregationist agenda of the States’ Rights Democratic Party and helped to coordinate African American political participation, voting drives, and also exercised dual actions through his support of the Democratic Party and President Truman’s efforts in his civil rights agenda.
+John H. McCray contributed to weakening the idea of the "Solid South" and helped lay the groundwork to expand rights and protections for African Americans in the south along with Truman’s agenda.
+John H. McCray’s work during the late 1940s led to the creation and purpose of the Progressive Democratic Party (PDP).
+The PDP played a key role in opposing the States’ Rights Democratic Party and helped shift Southern politics by mobilizing Black voters and challenging segregationist control while continuing loyalty to the national Democratic Party.

 Subsequent elections

-The States' Rights Democratic Party collapsed after the 1948 election, as Truman, the Democratic National Committee, and the New Deal Southern Democrats acted to ensure that the Dixiecrat movement would not return in the 1952 presidential election.
+The States' Rights Democratic Party collapsed after the 1948 election.
 Some Southern political figures, such as Leander Perez of Louisiana, attempted to keep it in existence in their districts.
-Wright continued to defend racial segregation, but conceded that complete obstinance along the lines of the 1948 departure from the Democratic Party would cause his home state of Mississippi to lose "its standing with everybody in America."
+Wright continued to defend racial segregation but conceded that complete obstinance along the lines of the 1948 departure from the Democratic Party would cause his home state of Mississippi to lose "its standing with everybody in America."
 Former Dixiecrats received some backlash at the 1952 Democratic National Convention, but all Southern delegations were seated after agreeing to a party loyalty pledge.
 Segregationist Alabama Senator John Sparkman was selected as the Democratic vice-presidential nominee in 1952, helping to boost party loyalty in the South.